gammastudios/okta-admin/docs/apps/okta-admin_apps_deleteuser.md

-## okta-admin apps list
+## okta-admin apps deleteuser

-Enumerates apps added to your organization.
+Removes an assignment for a user from an application.

 ### Synopsis

-Enumerates apps added to your organization.
-A subset of apps can be returned that match a supported filter expression or query.
+Removes an assignment for a user from an application.

 ```
-okta-admin apps list [flags]
+okta-admin apps deleteuser <appId> <userId> [flags]
 ```

 ### Options

 ```
-  -h, --help   help for list
+  -h, --help   help for deleteuser
 ```

 ### SEE ALSO